flatironinstitute/nemos/docs/how_to_guide/categorical_predictors.md

   name: python3
 ---

-# Design Matrices for Categorical Predictors
+# Construct Design Matrices for Categorical Features

-## Create A Design Matrix with `patsy`
+## Design Matrix with `patsy`

-If you have categorized your trials and want to capture a change in the firing rate with the trial category, you can create your design matrix using `patsy`.
+If you have categorized your trials and want to capture a change in the firing rate with the trial category, you can create your design matrix using [`patsy`](https://patsy.readthedocs.io/en/latest/).

 Let's assume we have a simple dataset with four samples and two labels assigned to each sample.
 You can think of these labels as characteristics of the trial to which the samples belong, such as stimulus 1 vs stimulus 2 or context 1 vs context 2.